-Just a few days ago came into my hands a brand new shiny model 4655 Oster blender, blender glass of the classic American brand known Oster for so many years has been a leader in this category of small appliances.
-In fact many years ago when I still had not penetrated Vorwerk both Spanish households was common to see these mixers suffice in many of our homes.
-Almost 90 years have passed since John founded the company Oster John Oster Manufacturing Company, beginning of what in a few years become one of the leading manufacturer and marketer of small household enterprises.
+Just a few days ago came into my hands a brand new shiny model 4655 Oster blender, blender classic glass Oster known American firm has been a leader for many years in this category of small appliances.
+In fact many years ago when I still had not penetrated Vorwerk both Spanish households was common enough to see these blenders in many of our homes.
+Almost 90 years have passed since the company founded John Oster John Oster Manufacturing Company, which start in a few years become one of the leading manufacturer and marketer of small household enterprises.

-My house was one of those and my mother had a beautiful and powerful Osterizer ® that his sister had sent him from the United States.
-I do not remember very well when, many years ago, was the brand that I selected for that formed part of the equipment in my kitchen, if I remember correctly, I think that was part of my wedding list.
-Years later, Termomix ® came to my house, and what until then had been a wonder with which we had developed many recipes I was relegated by the powerful combination of mixer, timer and temperature provided by the appliance Wortek.
+My house was one of those and my mother had a beautiful and powerful Osterizer® that his sister had sent him from the United States.
+Do not really remember when, many years ago, was the brand that I selected for the equipment that formed part of my kitchen, if I remember correctly, I think it was part of my wedding.
+Years later, Termomix® came to my house, and what had hitherto been a wonder with which we had developed many recipes I was relegated by the powerful combination of mixer, timer and temperature offered by the appliance Wortek.

-That's when my trusty Osterizer ® was replaced and was relegated to the back of a closet.
-In that dark corner for years has remained yellowing over the years and only used in exceptional cases and stakeholders where your mini-glass not provided a utility provided by the Termomix ®.
+It was then my faithful Osterizer® was replaced and relegated to the back of a closet.
+In that dark corner for years has remained yellowing over the years and used only in exceptional cases and stakeholders where his mini-glass provided a utility not provided by the Termomix®.

-The arrival of his new successor and warm days we had in Madrid decided to have led me to prepare the first gazpacho season with this fabulous old appliance and so recoder wanderings.
-To test it conscientiously, and unlike the process I follow with gazpacho with Termomix ® in which then pass through a food mill to remove skins and seeds, I decided to add the tomato, peel and ice for it to be cold faster.
-The result has been spectacular, up to two glasses of gazpacho and texture achieved is excellent, no ice or skins or seeds or anything that makes you shade the sweet creaminess of smooth gazpacho that I encourage you to prepare.
-It's amazing how this device moves and grinds the ingredients into the cup, the engine power of 600 watts and its stainless steel blades have achieved a fabulous result.
+The arrival of his new successor and hot days we've had in Madrid I have been chosen to prepare the first gazpacho season with this fabulous old appliance and so recoder wanderings.
+To test it conscientiously, and unlike the process I follow with gazpacho with Termomix® in which then pass through a food mill to remove skins and seeds, I decided to add the unpeeled tomatoes that were ice cold faster.
+The result has been dramatic, up to two glasses of gazpacho and texture achieved is excellent, no ice or skins or seeds or anything overshadow the sweet creaminess of smooth gazpacho that I encourage you to prepare.
+It is amazing how this device moves and grinds the ingredients into the glass, the engine power of 600 watts and its stainless steel blades have achieved a fabulous result.

-Besides the minor inconvenience of leaving their marks on my lower gums white encimare, I've only missed one rewind system that is always useful to keep more kitchen collection.
+Besides the minor inconvenience of leaving their marks on my lower gums white encimare, I've only missed one rewind system that is always useful to keep collecting over the kitchen.

 Ingredients (4-5 people)